Catalina Sky Survey: Techniques

-The Catalina Sky Survey (CSS) uses three telescopes, a 1.5 m f/1.6 telescope on the peak of Mount Lemmon (MPC code G96), a 68 cm f/ 1.7 Schmidt telescope near Mount Bigelow (MPC code 703), and a 1 m f/2.6 follow-up telescope also on Mount Lemmon (MPC code I52).
+The Catalina Sky Survey (CSS) uses three telescopes, a 1.5 m f/1.6 telescope on the peak of Mount Lemmon (MPC code G96), a 68 cm f/1.7 Schmidt telescope near Mount Bigelow (MPC code 703), and a 1 m f/2.6 follow-up telescope also on Mount Lemmon (MPC code I52).
 The three telescopes are located in the Santa Catalina Mountains near Tucson, Arizona.
 The CSS southern hemisphere counterpart, the Siding Spring Survey (SSS), used a 0.5 m f/3 Uppsala Schmidt telescope at Siding Spring Observatory in Australia.
-The 1.5 meter and 68 cm survey telescopes use identical, thermo-electrically cooled cameras and common software written by the CSS team.
+The 1.5-meter and 68-cm survey telescopes use identical, thermo-electrically cooled cameras and common software written by the CSS team.
 The cameras are cooled to approximately -100 °C so their dark current is about 1 electron per hour.
-These 10,560 x 10,560 pixel cameras provide a field of view of 5 square degrees with the 1.5-m telescope and nearly 20 square degrees with the Catalina Schmidt.
+These 10,560×10,560-pixel cameras provide a field of view of 5 square degrees with the 1.5-m telescope and nearly 20 square degrees with the Catalina Schmidt.
 Nominal exposures are 30 seconds and the 1.5-m can reach objects fainter than 21.5 V in that time.
-The 1 meter follow-up telescope uses a 2k x 2k CCD detector which provides a field of view of 0.3 square degrees.
-Starting 2019, CSS started using the 1.54 m Kuiper telescope situated on Mt.
+The 1-meter follow-up telescope uses a 2000×2000-pixel CCD detector which provides a field of view of 0.3 square degrees.
+Starting in 2019, CSS started using the 1.54 m Kuiper telescope situated on Mt.
 Bigelow for targeted follow-up for 7–12 nights per lunation.

 CSS typically operates every clear night with the exception of a few nights centered on the full moon.
 The southern hemispheres' SSS in Australia ended in 2013 after funding was discontinued.

 Discoveries

-In 2005, CSS became the most prolific NEO survey surpassing Lincoln Near-Earth Asteroid Research (LINEAR) in total number of NEOs and potentially hazardous asteroids discovered each year since.
+In 2005, CSS became the most prolific NEO survey, surpassing Lincoln Near-Earth Asteroid Research (LINEAR) in total number of NEOs and potentially hazardous asteroids discovered each year since.
 As of 2020, the Catalina Sky Survey is responsible for the discovery of 47% of the total known NEO population.
-CSS discovered 310 NEOs in 2005, 396 in 2006, 466 in 2007, 564 in 2008, 573 in 2009, 607 in 2010, 572 in 2011, 626 in 2012, 600 in 2013, 616 in 2014, 576 in 2015, 929 in 2016, 989 in 2017, 1054 in 2018, and in 2019, 1067 NEOs were found.